Steve Bennett (California politician): Economics

 Bennett stated that "no way would I support cutting the police budget" during discussion on the city budget and he stated that he was comfortable cutting $100,000 from other areas of the budget.
 In 2001, Bennett gave support to and voted for increasing the minimum wage to $8 per hour with medical benefits or $10 per hour without medical benefits.
 Bennett called for the board of supervisors to pass a resolution in support of prohibiting new federal leasing for offshore oil and gas drilling.

+In 2024, Bennett authored legislation to prohibit the commercial farming of octopuses in California, citing ethical concerns around octopus sentience and intelligence, animal welfare, and the environment.
+The legislation was signed by Governor Gavin Newsom in September 2024, making California the second state to prohibit octopus farming after Washington enacted a ban earlier that year.